Write-up and presentation

 Presentation

-If you choose to pre-record your presentation, you may use can use any platform that works best for your group to record your presentation.
+To pre-record your presentation, you may use can use any platform that works best for your group to record your presentation.
 Below are a few resources on recording videos:

 - Recording presentations in Zoom